Drive-through: History

 In 1921, Kirby's Pig Stand introduced the drive-in restaurant, in which carhops delivered meals.
 In 1931, a California Pig Stand franchise introduced a drive-through service that bypassed the carhops.
 The first identified drive-through restaurant was established in 1947 at Red's Giant Hamburg located in Springfield, Missouri.
 A year later in 1948, Harry and Esther Snyder of the In-N-Out Burger chain built a drive-through restaurant, featuring a two-way speaker system that Harry Snyder invented himself earlier that year.
-By the 1970s, drive-through service had replaced drive-in restaurants in the United States.
+By the 1970s, drive-through service had surpassed drive-in restaurants in the United States.

 The first McDonald's drive-through was created in 1975 in Sierra Vista, Arizona, near Fort Huachuca, a military installation, to serve military members who were not permitted to get out of their cars off-post while wearing fatigues.
 The original McDonald's was closed down and demolished in 1999 and a new McDonald's replaced it.

 In 1987, Bob Charles pioneered the concept of the double vehicle drive-through.
 Charles, a McDonald's franchisee based in Boulder, Colorado, was the first to design and implement this innovation, which resulted in significantly increased per-unit volume.

 In 1981, Max Hamburgers opened Northern Europe's first drive-in in Piteå.

 Another early drive-through restaurant in Europe, a McDonald's drive-through, opened at the Nutgrove Shopping Centre in Dublin, Ireland, in 1985.

 In the US, drive-throughs account for 70% of McDonald's business and the average drive-through order is fulfilled in under 3:30.
 Outside of the US, McDonald's drive-throughs are variously known as "McDrive" and "AutoMac".

 In 2010, the Casa Linda, Texas, franchise of McDonald's opened a drive-through/walk-up-only store with no indoor seating although it has a small patio with tables.